 But whichever way you pronounce it, many people know cumin best for its culinary uses.
 Far fewer people are also aware that this spice has an extensive medicinal and cultural history.

 In ancient Egypt, cumin was used in the process of preserving mummies.
 It’s mentioned in the Bible in the book of Isaiah (28: 25-27).
-And the prophet Mohammed is quoted as saying in the Koran, “hold on to use the black cumin, because it can heal every disease except the death.”
-Soldiers used to carry cumin seeds in their pockets to remind them of loved ones waiting for them back home.
+And the prophet Mohammed is quoted as saying in the Hadith, “hold on to use the black cumin, because it can heal every disease except the death.”
+Wedding guests carried cumin seeds in their pockets as a symbol of love and fidelity.
 Even though cumin entered the human diet in Indian, Greek, and Roman populations, European colonization helped spread the spice to the cuisines of North and South America.

 Besides its interesting history, what does cumin have to offer?
 And what does the research say about its health effects?